bacpop/unitig-caller/README.md

 unitig-caller --call --refs refs.txt --reads reads.txt --out out_prefix
 ```

-`--refs` is a required .txt file listing paths of input ASSEMBLIES
+`--refs` and `--reads` are .txt file listing paths of input ASSEMBLIES and READS respectively
 (.fasta or .fastq), each on a new line.
 No header row.

-`--reads` is an optional .txt file listing paths to READ files (.fasta or .fastq), each on new line.
-No header row
+Can either specify both or single arguments.

+NOTE: ensure reads and references are correctly assigned.
+Bifrost filters out kmers with coverage < 1 in READS
+files to remove sequencing errors.

 `--kmer` can be specified for the kmer size used to built the graph.
 By default this is 31 bp.